LEADERSHIP AND ETHICS

 THE BOARD

-The group’s corporate governance is a dual process, the first is regulated by statute, which is imposed by law, whilst the second is developed by the board and implemented as well as maintained by the management of the company.
-Trustco operates in a highly regulated environment.
-The board plays a pivotal role in the group’s corporate governance structure.
-The board considers the environmental, social and governance (ESG) impact for all stakeholders when making decisions.
+The board considers the environmental, social and governance (ESG) impact for all stakeholders in its decision-making process.
 The board’s deliberations and approach to corporate governance is that of intellectual honesty and transparency.
 The board’s mandate is to act in the best interest of the company, considering the interest of all stakeholders.
-The role of the board is focused on exercising sound leadership and independent judgement to lead ethically beyond mere legal compliance.
-The board is committed to maintaining the highest standard of corporate governance and transparency as key components to achieving the vision and growth strategy of the group, as well as to ensure long-term sustainability whilst protecting stakeholder value.
+The central role of the board revolves around demonstrating strong leadership and utilising independent judgment to guide the organisation towards ethical standards that surpass mere legal compliance.
+The board is dedicated to upholding the utmost level of corporate governance and transparency, recognising these as essential elements in realising the group’s vision and growth strategy.
+This commitment is also driven by the aim of ensuring long-term sustainability and safeguarding investor value.

 ETHICAL TONE AT THE TOP